 This enforcement process will take place regardless of; the individual’s criminal history, existence of any immigration fraud activity, or any other violations.

 If you have overstayed your visa and have received a request to appear at your local ICE office, it is crucial that you consult with an immigration attorney prior to this appointment.
 An experienced immigration attorney can protect your rights and determine what options may be available to you.
-For a free consultation, call on our experienced immigration attorneys at 312.641.0771.
+Call on our experienced immigration attorneys at 312.641.0771.